gknapp/ghost6/orange_pi_z2.md

 > When you log back in, you'll need to prefix system commands with `sudo`

+## Prevent SSH logins as 'root'

+Now you have a working user, there's little reason to allow `root` to SSH into your OPi.
+Especially as the password is known.

+`$ sudo sed -e '/PermitRootLogin/ s/^#*/#/' -i /etc/ssh/sshd_config`

+Restart the SSH service for config changes to take effect.

+`$ sudo systemctl restart ssh`

 ## Disable Bluetooth (if unused)

 If you know you're not going to use Bluetooth on your OPi Zero 2, you can save memory by disabling the software support using `orangepi-config`, run it and select `Network`: